Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Geometric Properties of Nash Equilibria

-Equipped with this transformation of variables and the cost functions in this transformed coordinate system, we are now ready to present our results on necessary conditions which need to be satisfied for any Nash equilibrium with a continuum of decoder actions.
+See Appendix~\ref{proof:mmse} for a proof.
+Equipped with this equivalent formulation, we are now ready to present our results on necessary conditions for any Nash equilibrium with a continuum of decoder actions.

 \begin{lem} Consider the two-dimensional cheap talk problem.
 Suppose that at a given Nash equilibrium, a set of decoder actions $\mathcal{C}$ forms a continuum.
 Then, for any $\boldsymbol{y}^\alpha \in \mathcal{C}$ and $\boldsymbol{y}^\beta \in \mathcal{C}$, it must be that $y_2^\alpha=y_2^\beta$. \end{lem}